Explanation of Course Numbers

 Capstone course limited to communication majors.
 Students work on an individually designed research project throughout the term, the results of which are presented in a major paper.
 Selected reading and discussion.
-Restricted to Limited to students majoring in the field.
+Restricted to students in the communication program.
 Prerequisites: COMM 2100 and COMM 3110.

 COMM 6100.
 Communication Theory.
 3 Credits.

-An in-depth examination of theories of human communication, including those related to interpersonal, small group, intercultural, and media communication.
-Emphasis is placed on close examination of contemporary research literature in these areas.
+Theories of human communication; interpersonal, small group, intercultural, and media communication.
+Same as COMM 2100.
+Additional work is required when taken for graduate credit.
 Restricted to students in the MA in communication management program.

 COMM 6110.
 Research Methods in Communication.
 3 Credits.

 Graduate-level study of communication-based quantitative and qualitative research methods.
 Restricted to students in the MA in communication management program.

 COMM 6150.
 Persuasion.
 3 Credits.

-In-depth advanced study of principles, techniques, and ethics of persuasion from both sender and receiver perspectives, and across both personal and mediated contexts.
-Emphasis is on the common-premise model with special consideration of such topics as audience analysis; systems of ethics; persuasive claims; pathos/ethos/logos; attitude and behavior change; sender, message, channel, and receiver characteristics; and, subconscious influence.
+Principles, techniques, and ethics of persuasion from both sender and receiver perspectives, and across both personal and mediated contexts; the common-premise model with special consideration of such topics as audience analysis; systems of ethics; persuasive claims; pathos/ethos/logos; attitude and behavior change; sender, message, channel, and receiver characteristics; subconscious influence.
 Restricted to students in the MA in communication management program.

 COMM 6165.
 Organizational and Communication Networks.
 3 Credits.